Rent safe and private dog parks hosted by locals

 8. Store properly: Store the dehydrated meat treats in airtight containers or vacuum-sealed bags to maintain freshness.
 Keep them in a cool, dry place.
 Enjoy giving them to your dog!

-These get a little messy at room temperature, so they aren't ideal for training sessions away from home — but they can be a great addition to meals or enrichment toys!
+These get a little messy at room temperature, so they aren't ideal for training sessions away from home.
+They can be a great addition to meals or enrichment toys, though!

 Ingredients and supplies